nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 ---

+## 3. ShowStockLevel Command

+This command allows users to generate a report displaying the stock levels of drugs.
+This report is sorted in ascending order based on the quantity of each drug, providing a clear overview of the available inventory.

+### Design Considerations

+- **Stock Level Report**: The primary objective of this command is to create a stock level report, which shows the quantity of drugs available, allowing users to assess the stock levels efficiently.
+- **Sorting**: The report is designed to be sorted by quantity in ascending order to make it easier for users to identify drugs with lower quantities.

+### Implementation

+The `ShowStockLevelCommand` is implemented to create a report of drug stock levels sorted in ascending order by quantity.
+It retrieves and sorts the list of stock entries, returning the sorted list in a CommandResult if the inventory is not empty.
+If the inventory is empty, it returns a message indicating that.

+---

-## 3. Delete Command
+## 4. Delete Command

 The "Delete" function is designed to enable users to remove specific drugs from the inventory based on the drug's name, to remove drugs they no longer need, fully depleted or discontinued.

 **Design Considerations**